 CMST250-01: African American English (Dr. Anne Charity Hudley)

-This course will explore the linguistic and social features of English as spoken by African-Americans in the United States.
-We will examine ideas about the history and emergence of African-American English and explore the relationship of African-American English to Linguistic theory, Education praxis, American culture, and racial prejudice.
-Students will participate in yearlong mentoring or tutoring programs in the Williamsburg-James City County schools.
-In particular, we will combine the study of the language and culture of everyday life with the application of this knowledge to raising the reading levels of K-12 school children.
-Throughout the course we will highlight ways that we can contribute to literacy research and explore what we can do to help with the day-to-day process of helping children learning to read right here in our own community.
+African American English will explore the linguistic and social features of English as spoken by African-Americans in the United States.
+We examine the relationship of African-American English to Linguistic theory, Education praxis, American culture, and racial prejudice.
+This course is an introductory engaged learning seminar for Community Studies students and requires community service or research in the community, in addition to in-class hours.
+Throughout the course we will highlight ways that we can contribute to literacy research and explore what we can do to help with the day-to-day process of helping students learn right here in our community.
 A limited number of seats in this course are available to Sharpe Scholars with Instructor's Permission.